qiz-li/lovelace-soft-ui/README.md

   <b>Horizontal buttons card</b> with the <b>Light</b> and <b>Dark</b> themes.
 </p>

 To add this card, click on the three dots on the top right, then go to `Configure UI` then click on the `+` on the bottom right, then select `MANUAL CARD` .
+The code below will setup five button cards horizontally (just like in the picture).

+**You change the icons, and entity_ids.**

 Add the following: